eulafullerton/Eula_Portfolio/projects/global-disaster-preparedness/README.md

 # Global Disaster Preparedness

-This project applies predictive modeling techniques to analyze disaster severity and human and economic impacts using historical global disaster data.
+This project applies data science and predictive modeling techniques to historical global disaster data to estimate disaster severity and forecast potential human and economic impacts.
+The analysis focuses on identifying key drivers of disaster outcomes and evaluating model performance to support preparedness planning and resource allocation for governments and humanitarian organizations.